 Regent Park Neighbourhood Initiative

-- A list of the nearest drop-in locations and services are posted at all of
+- A list of the nearest drop-in locations and services are posted at all of the OOTC locations.

 - CCAC Nurses are able to perform medical follow-ups at the drop-ins.